0fatih/go-microservices/README.md

 ## Ep.14

 Communicating with other Microservices is very powerfull.
 I accidentally broke one of my Microservices and the other one worked without an error.
 This is awesome

+## Ep.15

+"No one writes good code at first time, usually".
+Importance of refactoring.